List of gay characters in animation

 This is a list of fictional characters that either self-identify as gay or have been identified by outside parties to be gay, becoming part of gay media.
 Listed characters are either recurring characters, cameos, guest stars, or one-off characters in animated series, but not animated films.
-This article also includes include any characters in Japanese animation, otherwise known as anime.
+This article also includes any characters in Japanese animation, otherwise known as anime.
 There are also corresponding lists of lesbian, non-binary, and bisexual animated characters.

 For characters in other parts of the LGBTQ community, see the lists of lesbian, trans, bisexual, non-binary, pansexual, asexual, and intersex characters.

 The names are organized alphabetically by surname, or by single name if the character does not have a surname.
 If more than two characters are in one entry, the last name of the first character is used.